 The Centers for Medicare and Medicaid Services update RPM CPT codes yearly to incentivize more practices to implement RPM for their patients.
 As a note, Medicare uses the term “remote physiologic monitoring” in its coding and billing language.

-Next, to create your remote patient monitoring program, your implementation team will want to identify 3 major goals to be achieved through implementing RPM.
+Next, to create your remote patient monitoring program, your team will identify three or more major goals to be achieved through implementing RPM.
 Consider what metrics to monitor.
-Additionally, how will you track success along the implementation journey?
-Be clear as to how you will assess these milestones and goals.
+Additionally, how will you track success throughout the implementation?
+Be clear as to how you will assess milestones and goals.

-Evaluating remote patient monitoring vendors is the next significant step in implementing an RPM program.
-Researching potential RPM vendors is time-consuming but worthwhile.
-When reviewing remote patient monitoring companies, there is a pivotal question to ask.
-Can this vendor help us manage each goal outlined in step 3?
+Evaluating remote patient monitoring vendors is a significant step in implementing an RPM program.
+Researching a potential RPM partner is time-consuming but worthwhile.
+When reviewing remote patient monitoring companies, you’ll want to keep this question top of mind: Can this vendor help us manage each goal outlined in step 3?

 Work with your core team to build a detailed request for proposal (RFP).
 Create a vendor checklist and keep RFP responses alongside the stakeholder needs and requirements.
-Remember to ask remote patient monitoring companies for case studies and referrals.
+Remember to ask RPM companies for case studies and referrals.
 The vendor partner you choose must support your organization throughout the implementation process from start to finish.
-This includes experience with scaling programs and growing remote patient monitoring services following implementation.
+This includes experience with scaling programs, understanding of the best RPM devices for your patients, and RPM service growth following implementation.

 Bluetooth or Cellular RPM Devices?